-It’s almost time to open the windows, break out the mop and start cleaning.
+It’s time to open the windows, break out the mop and start cleaning.

 Spring cleaning is the perfect time to think about energy efficiency.
 Work these seven tips into your routine to save energy and money.

 - Change the direction of airflow on your ceiling fan: In the winter, the fan should rotate clockwise to push warm air toward the floor.
 In spring, switch the direction so the blades draw air upward, cooling the room with constant airflow.

 - Keep your blades clean: While you’re up there changing the direction of your ceiling fan, dust the blades.
 This will keep the fan running efficiently.
 This is also a good time to check for dust around the motor housing.

 - Install window treatments: Energy-efficient window treatments or coverings – such as blinds, shades and films – do more than improve the look of your home.
 They also slash heat gain when temperatures rise, reducing your energy costs.